Mindgreppers/lifemaker_web/content/_index.md

 > Lifemaker is a movement towards good, for every Human (family), and all Earth.

 ## The intention
 - Prosperous, happy and enlightened human families, in justful co-existence.
 - Heaven on Earth
 - Benevolent Humanity
-- Auspiciousness for all time
+- Auspiciousness as an unfading tradition of Humanity

 Together as One Universal Family, **we understand Human Being and Life in an open frame**, and we bring in all our perspectives and material, mental and spiritual resources together, to protect and nurture Life, and grow together in abundance on Earth.